-This live experiment tracks how often AI bots actually fetch llms.txt files when they crawl a site.
+This experiment tracked how often AI bots actually fetch llms.txt files when they crawl a site.
 Not whether they crawl, but whether they reach for the structured guidance file once they’re already there.

 —